project-ncl/bacon/guide/build-config.md

 - BUILD_GROUP
 - MILESTONE

-The `IGNORE` strategy won't produce any repository
+The `IGNORE` strategy won't produce any repository.
+This is particularly useful to temporarily disable generation as you can leave the rest of your configuration in place.

 The `GENERATE` strategy generates repository based on build.
 You need to specify `sourceArtifact` and `sourceBuild`. `sourceArtifact` is a regular expression pattern for the file name of a BOM that is used for repository generation, `sourceBuild` is name of build configuration with build for BOM.